Should your business use a tiered or volume pricing strategy?

-It's a really common pricing model quandry in the SaaS and a subscription-based world.
-Basically, a company offers different price packages where volume is the key differentiator.
-What constitutes volume varies of course.
-Let's take a look at few examples.
+It's a really common pricing model in the SaaS and subscription-based business world.
+With this strategy, a company offers different tiers of price packages or plans where volume is the key differentiator.
+What constitutes volume varies, of course

 Pay Per Feature

-People relate to an offer in relation to other offers...
-It's best to have your prospects selecting between options you give them rather than have them shop your offers against your competitors.
-Often prospects faced with a single opotion won't make any choice at all.
-When it is bracketed by two other prices, the purchase conversion goes up.
+People relate to an offer in relation to other offers.
+Therefore, it's best to have your prospects select between options you give them rather than have them shop your offers against your competitors.
+Prospects faced with a single option often won't make any choice at all.
+But when it's bracketed by two other pricing tiers, the purchase conversion rate goes up.

 You’ll see much better results than if you just pull your prices out of the air.

 In this example, you pay one price until you have 500 contacts.
-Once you hit 501 contacts you are automatically moved up to the next tier.
-The price goes up but often so does the percieved value.
-Thats key here.
-You have to demonstrate some additional value in the higher priced package if you want to keep your customers satisfied.
+Once you hit 501 contacts, you’re automatically moved up to the next pricing tier.
+The price goes up but often so does the perceived value.
+That’s key here.

-Of course, depending on the tiers or packages you create, the revenue recognition for these will be defined by their parameters.
+Of course, depending on the tiers or plans your business creates, the revenue recognition for these will be defined by their parameters.

 To read more on our pricing strategies series, check out: